A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Research Objectives

-Social Vulnerability Index for Disaster Management (SVIDM) was created by Center for Disease Control \citep{svi_data} with the intent to understand adaptive capacity for natural disasters through the lens of public health.
-Since our health outcomes came from 2017 to 2019, we used SVI from 2018, created using data from 2014-2018.
-The data at the ZCTA level was retrieved using the {\tt R} package {\tt findSVI} \citep{findSVI}.
-The index scores range between 0 and 1, with higher scores representing worse abilities to respond to disasters, and are structured in four themes based on 15 factors: \begin{singlespace} \begin{enumerate} \item Theme 1 describes lack of economic resilience in population based on measures of poverty, unemployment, income, and lack of high school diploma; \item Theme 2 describes household level adoptive capacity relying on measures of number of people aged 65 or older, aged 17 or younger, number of civilian population with a disability, and number of single-parent households; \item Theme 3 describes fraction of minority or non-English speaking population; \item Theme 4 describes the housing type and transportation (multi-unit structures, mobile homes, crowding, no vehicle, group quarters). \end{enumerate} \end{singlespace}
+The Social Vulnerability Index for Disaster Management was created by the Centers for Disease Control \citep{svi_data} with the intent to understand adaptive capacity for natural disasters through the lens of public health.
+We retrieved the 2018 SVIDM index covering the period of 2014-2018 at the ZCTA level using the {\tt R} package {\tt findSVI} \citep{findSVI}.
+The index scores range between 0 and 1, representing the proportion of ZCTAs that are lower than or equal to the ZCTA of interest in terms of social vulnerability.
+Thus, higher scores signal worse abilities to respond to disasters.
+The index scores are structured into four themes based on 15 factors: Theme 1 describes lack of economic resilience based on measures of poverty, unemployment, income, and lack of high school diploma; Theme 2 describes household-level adaptive capacity relying on measures of number of people aged 65 or older, aged 17 or younger, number of civilian population with a disability, and number of single-parent households; Theme 3 describes fraction of minority and non-English speaking population; Theme 4 describes the housing type and transportation (multi-unit structures, mobile homes, crowding, no vehicle, group quarters).

-As shown in Figure \ref{f:svi_themes}(a)-(d), the first three themes have some degree of spatial pattern, and no global trend is evident for housing type and transportation.